和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 1. What is Sado Gold Mines?

 Sado is famous for various reasons.
-But ask someone, “what do you know about Sado Island?”, the first thing they mention will be: A gold mine.
+But ask someone, “What do you know about Sado Island?”, the first thing they mention will be: A gold mine.

 Mines in Sado operated from 1601 to 1989.
 That covers Edo, Meiji, Taisho and Showa Period, and some even say it reached Heisei Period, too.
 Emperor Hirohito passed away in 1989, which some consider both the last year of Showa and the first of Heisei.

-They pursued the gold veins widely and deeply: 3,000 m (1.86 mi) from east to west, 600 m (0.37 mi) from north to south, and 800 m (0.5 ml) deep, below sea level 530 m (1,739 ft).
-Total of 15 million tons of minerals including 78 ton of gold and 2,330 tons of silver were produced.
+They pursued the gold veins widely and deeply: 1.86 mi (3,000 m) from east to west, 0.37 mi (600 m) from north to south, and 0.5 mi (800 m) deep, below sea level 1,739ft (530 m).
+Total of 15 million tons of ore were produced including 78 ton of gold and 2,330 tons of silver.

 2. Travel to Sado Gold Mines